SynixeContractors/Documents/starting/first-mission.md

 ![Arsenal3](images/ars3.jpg)

 Afterwards you will want to click apply in the bottom right to ensure the gear you are wearing gets put onto your character like the normal ACE Arsenal.
+It is always a good idea to save your loadout so it can be easily accessed for future operations.

 ## Radio